Malaysia Airlines Flight 370: Boycotts

 Some Chinese citizens boycotted all things Malaysian, including holidays and singers, in protest of Malaysia's handling of the Flight 370 investigation.
 Bookings on Malaysia Airlines from China, where the majority of passengers were from, were down 60% in March.
 In late March, several major Chinese ticketing agencies—eLong, LY.com, Qunar, and Mango—discontinued the sale of airline tickets to Malaysia and several large Chinese travel agencies reported a 50% drop in tourists compared to the same period the year before.
 China was the third-largest source of visitors to Malaysia prior to Flight 370's disappearance, accounting for 1.79 million tourists in 2013.
 One market analyst predicted a 20–40% drop in Chinese tourists to Malaysia, resulting in a loss of 4–8 billion yuan (RM2.1–4.2 billion; US$0.65–1.3 billion).

 The boycotts were largely led or supported by celebrities.
 Film star Chen Kun posted a message to Weibo—where he had 70 million followers—stating that he would be boycotting Malaysia until its government told the truth.
 The post was shared over 70,000 times and drew over 30,000 comments.
-More than 337,000 people retweeted a tweet from TV host Meng Fei, that said he would join the boycott.
+More than 337,000 people retweeted a tweet from TV host Meng Fei which said that he would join the boycott.

 China and Malaysia had previously nominated 2014 to be the "Malaysia–China Friendship Year" to celebrate 40 years of diplomatic relations between the two countries.